carbon-language/carbon-lang/clang/docs/Toolchain.rst

 .. note::

-  Clang does not currently automatically link against libatomic when statically linking libstdc++.
+  Clang does not currently automatically link against libsupc++ when statically linking libstdc++.
 You may need to manually add ``-lsupc++`` to support this configuration when using ``-static`` or ``-static-libstdc++``.